cyclr/docs/pages/v2/05-application-connectors/authentication/ms-teams.md

 - TeamSettings.Read.All
 - User.Read.All

-The below table lists which permissions are required for which method category and authentication type:
+The below table lists which permissions you require for each method category and authentication type:

 | Method Category | Application permissions                                     | Delegated permissions                                 |
 | :-------------- | :---------------------------------------------------------- | :---------------------------------------------------- |